nikp12/obsidian-vault/Rusthenge/Setting.md

-The adventure begins in the
+The adventure begins in the village of Osprey Cove, on Chakikoth Isle in western New Thassilon.
+The focus for the full adventure is a stretch of the isle’s southern shores, known as the Kindred Co